1st Year Adviser (for CS and SE students): Isla Ross

 The University provides a wide range of professional support on Health, Counselling, Finance, Disability, Study Skills, Careers etc. Please see this page for links to all these services: Strathclyde Student Support Services

-For many 1st year classes you will be allocated to one of several lab/ tutorial slots.
-The Semester 1 Lab and Tutorial Allocation for CS classes will become available from here during week 2.
+For many 1st year CIS modules you will be allocated to one of several lab/ tutorial slots.
+You will also be allocated to a MS113 tutorial by CIS.
+The Semester 1 allocations will become available during week 2, from the CS105 MyPlace page.
 Requests to change lab/ tutorial times should NOT be made unless there is strong reason.
-For MS113 tutorials we are awaiting a reply from Management Science about allocation of CS/SE students to tutorials so that timetable clashes don’t arise.
-If you have a clash with classes in your CIS lab/ tutorials timetable please contact isla.ross@strath.ac.uk
+If you have a clash with other modules in your timetable please contact isla.ross@strath.ac.uk

 Timetables

 An online version of the CIS timetables is available via the University Timetable Page.
 To see the timetable for each year of the CIS programmes, select Programme Timetables then for “Select Department” select Computer and Information Sciences, then select the course you are currently following (e.g. BSc Honours Computer Science/Year 1).
-To see the timetable for individual classes, select Class Timetables.
+To see the timetable for individual classes, select Module Timetables.
+(On the university timetables, week 8 is Semester 1 teaching week 1.)

 Local copy of CIS timetables: